simd-everywhere/simde/README.md

 unclear please feel free to use the issue tracker to ask about anything you're not clear on.

-There are three places you'll want to modify in order to implement a new function:

- * ${arch}/${isax}.h — this is where the implementations live
- * test/${isax}/${isax}.c — tests comparing the implementation with
-   the expected result.
- * test/${arch}/${isax}/compare.c — tests comparing the portable
-   implementation with the "native" version, using random data for inputs.

-The comparison test is optional, but very nice to have.
-The regular tests are required.

-Hopefully it's clear what to do by using other functions in those files as a template, but if you have trouble please feel free to contact us; we're happy to help!

 ## Usage

 First, it is important to note that *you do not need two separate versions* (one using SIMDe, the other native).
 If the native functions are available SIMDe will use them, and compilers easily optimize away any overhead from SIMDe; all they have to do is some basic inlining.
-`-O2` should be enough for inlining, but we strongly recommend `-O3` (or whatever flag instructs your compiler to aggressizely optimize) since many of the portable fallbacks are substantially faster with aggressize auto-vectorization that isn't enabled at lower optimization levels.
+`-O2` should be enough, but we strongly recommend `-O3` (or whatever flag instructs your compiler to aggressizely optimize) since many of the portable fallbacks are substantially faster with aggressive auto-vectorization that isn't enabled at lower optimization levels.

 Each instruction set has a separate file; `x86/mmx.h` for MMX, `x86/sse.h` for SSE, `x86/sse2.h` for SSE2, and so on.
 Just include